dueclic/authpress/.wordpress-org/readme/README.md

 == Description ==

-WP 2FA with Telegram allows you to enable Two-factor authentication for WordPress Login using Telegram.
+AuthPress allows you to enable Two-factor authentication for WordPress Login using Telegram.

 * **Easy Configuration**: install plugin and setup in a few seconds.
 * **Increase security**: increase the level of security in your blog / website by adding and additional authentication factor